Luka-pp/MS1/README.md

 * On navigation there is a link to About Us page where user can learn more about the company
 * Contact Us page is designed so that user can send a general query
 * Privacy Policy and Cookie Policy are available in PDF format located on the footer links (same throughout the whole website)
-* Company's address tgether with the map (Google maps) is available at teh bottom of about us page.
-Also accesible through link in the carousel(Find Us Here)
+* Company's address tgether with the map (Google maps) is available at the bottom of about us page.
+Also accesible through link in the carousel (Find Us Here)

 #### Employers Perspective